 01/2016 -- PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS.

-ALL MODIFIED VERSIONS MUST BE APPROVED BY BARRETT VANTAGE ARTISTS.
+ALL MODIFIED VERSIONS MUST BE APPROVED BY BARRETT ARTISTS.